dusk-network/docs-public/src/content/docs/getting-started/vm/05-guides/06-interacting.md

 title: Interacting with a contract
 ---

+## Sending and Withdrawing funds from contract

+Sending
+User makes transaction with crossover and with a call to the contract function taking Dusk (e.g. stake) During execution of the function, the contract calls the transfer contract to "pick up" the Dusk left for it, panicking if not there
+Contract proceeds with the knowledge that it now has that Dusk in its wallet

+Withdrawing
+User makes transaction without crossover and with a call to the contract function outputting Dusk (e.g. unstake) During execution of the function, the contract takes the (given) stealth address and calls the transfer contract with it, sending money to said address.
+Contract proceeds with he knowledge that that amount was successfully transferred to the stealth address

+## Interacting

 The correct way of interacting with a contract is exemplified in the test folder of wallet-core, where there is a useful test.
 In particular, using this code: fn execute_works() {
     let seed = [0xfa; RNG_SEED];